Broken Horses: Plot

 Firmly in the tradition of American Westerns, it follows the lives of the two orphaned brothers.
 The older one, Buddy, sees his father being shot.
 Vulnerable and described as "slow", Buddy gets co-opted by gangster Julius Hench and turns into his key assassin.
-While Buddy grows up in a lawless environment, younger brother Jakey is a violinist auditioning for the New York Philharmonic and on the verge of marrying his Italian girlfriend.
-But first Jakey must return to his dusty home town near the U.S.–Mexican border to receive his wedding present from his older brother.
-Returning to that one-horse town opens up unhealed wounds and forces Jakey and Buddy to confront some ugly truths.
+While Buddy grows up in a lawless environment, younger brother Jacob is a violinist auditioning for the New York Philharmonic, and on the verge of marrying his Italian girlfriend, Vittoria.
+But first Jacob must return to his dusty home town near the U.S.–Mexican border to receive his wedding present from his older brother.
+Returning to that one-horse town opens up unhealed wounds and forces Jacob and Buddy to confront some ugly truths.

 Hench will not let Buddy quit the job.
-He will do anything to keep his most efficient, easily manipulated killing machine on his rolls, including bumping off Jakey.
-When Jakey realizes what Buddy is up against, he orchestrates a rather poorly designed plan to help them both escape from Hench.
+He will do anything to keep his most efficient, easily manipulated killing machine on his rolls, including bumping off Jacob.
+When Jacob realizes what Buddy is up against, he orchestrates a rather poorly designed plan to help them both escape from Hench.

 Production

 Principal photography began on October 29, 2012, in and around Los Angeles.

 The teaser trailer for the film was released on December 19, 2014.
-Reliance Entertainment is presenting the film together with Vinod Chopra Films.
+Reliance Entertainment presented the film together with Vinod Chopra Films.

 Reception

-The film received mostly negative reception from the critics.
+The film received mostly negative reviews from critics.
+Metacritic, which uses a weighted average, assigned the film a score of 32 out of 100, based on 9 critics, indicating "generally unfavorable" reviews.

 Writing for Variety, Ben Kenigsberg gave a mixed review and said, "This overwrought tale of two orphaned brothers and their violent hometown reunion fails to convince on several crucial levels, including plotting and dialogue.
 Despite name cast members and ace work from a Clint Eastwood regular [director of photography] Tom Stern, the audience for this curio exists mainly in the Twilight Zone, which is where the movie often seems to be set."